These Hidden Things in Your Home May Be a Fire Hazard

 Potential Gas Water Heater Fire

-Clothes piled too close to a gas water heater can ignite when the water heater comes on.
-The protective doors for the gas burners are missing.
+Clothes piled too close to a gas water heater can ignite when the water heater comes on, especially if the protective doors for the gas burners are missing.
 Appliances (clothes dryers and gas water heaters) cause seven percent of home fires and four percent of deaths.
 After problems with stoves and heaters, the biggest culprits in appliance fires are lint in dryers and combustibles near gas water heaters.

 Turning the Heat Too High When You Cook